 According to Psychology Today writer Sarah Epstein, chances are that grandma kept that a secret because she wasn’t proud of breaking the rules.
 [1]

-Our ancestors had no idea they were creating confusing for future descendants scrounging around dusty archives and the Internet to ferret out the details of their lives.
+Our ancestors had no idea they were creating confusing for future descendants scrounging around in archives and on the internet to ferret out the details of their lives.

 Family Shame

-More serious individual rule breaking can lead to family shame.
+More serious individual rule-breaking behavior can lead to family shame.

 We witness this shame in Murder, Mystery, and My Family, a true crime series in which family members and criminal barristers re-examine historic murder cases, hoping to overturn a conviction.
 In fact, the tagline asks, “Will modern forensic investigation rewrite their tarnished family histories?”